 For everything you need to know about the TD Cash Back Visa Infinite Card, read our full review below.

 TD Cash Back Visa Infinite Card – At a glance

 As a new TD Cash Back Visa Infinite cardholder, you’ll earn 10% cash back on all your card purchases for the first three months or on your initial $2,000 in spending.
-Add to that the fact the annual fee is waived for the first year, and you’ll reap some serious upfront savings amounting to upwards of $320.
+Add to that the fact the annual fee is rebated for the first year, and you’ll reap some serious upfront savings.

 Cash back rewards